Product Executive · Builder · Technologist

 I started as a software engineer at Fidelity Investments, crossed into financial services at Morgan Stanley, and eventually found product management — the place where technical depth, business strategy, and human insight converge.
 It turned out to be the sweet spot I'd been circling my whole career.

 What I do outside of work tells the other half of the story.
-I build AI-powered tools — dashboards, automation agents, analytics platforms — because I can't help it.
+I build AI-powered tools — dashboards, automation agents, analytics platforms, clinical prototypes — because I can't help it.
 The best way to understand where AI is headed is to build with it.
 Currently exploring ideas at the intersection of geolocation and AI for a project I'll share when it's ready.

 AI Projects